“It’s one of those rare films that is even better than expected.” – Georgia Gianakos, review of “A Star Is Born,” 1954

 October 27, 1964: Judy and daughter Liza Minnelli greeted Peter Allen and his stage partner Chris at the airport as they arrived in London.
 Black and white silent newsreel footage still exists of this first meeting between Liza and her future husband, Peter.

 Later that evening, Judy attended the opening night of “Hay Fever” at the National Theater in London.
 There had also been, on this day, the second and final day of a court hearing where Sid Luft was granted increased visitation rights after he had brought out unflattering tales of Judy that were then made public.
-Thought Judy told the press at the airport, “In spite of everything that was said back there, I am still a very good mother,’ her unhappiness can be heard in existing tapes made at this time, where she expresses her anger at Luft, and where Mark Herron comes on at one point to defend her.
+Though Judy told the press at the airport, “In spite of everything that was said back there, I am still a very good mother,” her unhappiness can be heard in existing tapes made at this time, in which she expresses her anger at Luft, and Mark Herron comes on at one point to defend her.